grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 Shakes nodded slowly, while chewing through another piece of bread.
 "Alright.
 Fuckin' alright!
 But I want a stipend on top of that to cover the costs of any modifications to the _Gnat_.
 And enough to reverse them after we complete this run."

 "Done.
 I'll give you one share right now, and the other on delivery.
-You can write up the cost of the fucking stipend at delivery too."
-Said Percy.
+You can write up the cost of the fucking stipend at delivery too," said Percy.

 Shakes grinned through a mouthful of food.
-"Well --- partner --- who knew picking up a bunch of fucking dirty marooned scumbags in the middle of the ocean would lead to anything profitable!
+"Well -- partner -- who knew picking up a bunch of fucking dirty marooned scumbags in the middle of the ocean would lead to anything profitable!
 Fuckin' Sweet."

 "Well if that's fucking settled, I've been away from my boat for a couple of hours now, and that is enough for some serious fucking damage to have been done.
 I feel like I need to be getting back there."